 Watch the full video interview with Daniel Muijs or skip to a topic of your choice to hear Daniel’s answers.

-Prior to this interview taking place, we had shared a breakdown of the Ofsted framework 2019, highlighted what’s remained the same and updated you on what you need to know.
+Prior to this interview taking place, we had shared a breakdown of the Ofsted Framework 2019, highlighted what the four Ofsted judgements are, what's changed with the inspection guidelines and how it will affect your school.
+The Ofsted Framework will come in to affect in September 2019 so read on for all you need to know.

 From September the Ofsted Framework 2019 will change.
 Is this purely cosmetic or is there a real shift in focus?
 Because, as Amanda Spielman said, “Ofsted should be a force for improvement”.